JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 #### Redefining RcMap

-Now the definition of the RcMap should look like this
+Now the definition of our `RcMap` should look like this:

 ```rust
 pub struct RcMap<K, V> {